Propose ToR for a subgroup around GML

 #1 Updated by Michael Lutz almost 5 years ago

 - Status changed from New to Work in progress

 - % Done changed from 0 to 40

 As discussed in the previous MIG-T meeting and in preparation of the MIG-T meeting in Rome, please find attached a proposal for a new MIWP action related to GML/xml schemas.
 It tries to reflect the recurring discussions around simplification (aka "flattening") of xml schemas (NB not simplification of the data models) and the missing client support for complex features in xml schemas.

 If endorsed, this action would replace the currently proposed actions MIWP-11 and 12, and possibly MIWP-18b.

 Please add your comments and suggestions on the proposed action here.

-#2 Updated by Paul Hasenohr over 4 years ago
+#2 Updated by Paul Hasenohr almost 5 years ago

 Thank you very much for having drafted this proposal on which I have some comments.